 The majority of hospitals in the US are privately owned and are typically run by either non-profit associations or boards of investors.

-The standard of medical facilities in the US is excellent.
+The standard of medical facilities in the US is high.
 Patients who can afford it will have access to some of the best medical technology.
-Doctors are highly trained and many of the best specialists can be found in the US.
+Doctors are highly trained, and many of the best specialists can be found in the US.